petermcloughlin/DjangoDogGroomers/README.md

 ## Tools and Technologies
 The tools used to develop the project included the following:
 ### GitPod
+This was the IDE used to write the code for the project with access was supplied by Code Institute.

 ### GitHub
+I used my GitHub account as a repository to save the source code for the project and to link to my GitPod wrokspace when developing the code.
+GitHub was used to create user stories as a part of the planning stage of the project.

 ### Heroku
+Deployment steps are as follows, after account setup:

+- Select **New** in the top-right corner of your Heroku Dashboard, and select **Create new app** from the dropdown menu.
+- Your app name must be unique, and then choose a region closest to you (EU or USA), and finally, select **Create App**.
+- From the new app **Settings**, click **Reveal Config Vars**, and set your environment variables.

+DATABASE_URL - user's own value
+DISABLE_COLLECTSTATIC - value of 1 (*this is temporary, and can be removed for the final deployment*) SECRET_KEY - user's own value

+Heroku needs two additional files in order to deploy properly.
+- requirements.txt
+- Procfile

+You can install this project's **requirements** (where applicable) using:
+- `pip3 install -r requirements.txt`

+If you have your own packages that have been installed, then the requirements file needs updated using:
+- `pip3 freeze --local > requirements.txt`

+The **Procfile** can be created with the following command:
+- `echo web: gunicorn app_name.wsgi > Procfile`
+- *replace **app_name** with the name of your primary Django app name; the folder where settings.py is located*

+For Heroku deployment, follow these steps to connect your own GitHub repository to the newly created app:

+Either:
+- Select **Automatic Deployment** from the Heroku app.

+Or:
+- In the Terminal/CLI, connect to Heroku using this command: `heroku login -i`
+- Set the remote for Heroku: `heroku git:remote -a app_name` (replace *app_name* with your app name)
+- After performing the standard Git `add`, `commit`, and `push` to GitHub, you can now type:
+- `git push heroku main`

+The project should now be connected and deployed to Heroku!
 ### Django Framework
+Django version 4.2.16 was installed and used to scaffold the files and project structure.
 ### Python
+Python was used to code the urls.py files in both the project and app folders, the views.py, forms.py and models.py files within the booking app folder.
 ### Bootstrap 5
+Bootstrap 5 was used to style the base.html, with the following html files inheritng from this.
+- index.html
+- booking.html
+- edit.html
+- delete.html
+- profile.html
+- profile-no-booking.html
+- login.html
+- signup.html
+- logout.html

 ### LeafletJS
+I used LeafletJS to connect to its map's api.
+This map is used in the site footer to display an interactive map, displaying the business location with a responsive, clickable location pin.

 ### CSS
+For the most part, the site's css is governed by Bootstrap 5 , however I did create my own custom style.css file for layout and component positioning and site colour.

 ### HTML
+The site's html parent layout was taken care of with the base.html in the templates folder.
+All other pages wihtin the site inherited from this.

 ## Deployment
 I used [GitHub](https://github.com/) as my source control for connection to my project's workspace on GitPod.
 The application was successfully deployed to [Heroku](https://dashboard.heroku.com/), by following the Code Institute's instructions for app deployment to Heroku.
 A range of commit's to my GitHub account and deployments to Heroku were completed throughout various stages of the project implementation and coding stages.